Poisson approximation of Rademacher functionals by the Chen-Stein method and Malliavin calculus: Main results

 \end{corollary} \begin{proof} We only have to consider the last summand of the bound in \eqref{Main theorem equation} separately.
 Since, for every $k \in \N$, $D_kF(D_kF + \sqrt{p_kq_k}X_k) \geq 0$ by \eqref{Main theorem proof error term} and $D_kF$ is independent of $X_k$ for every $F \in L^1(\Omega)$, we get

 Plugging this into \eqref{Main theorem equation} concludes the proof. \end{proof}

 In the following, we will deduce explicit bounds on the error in the Poisson approximation of suitably shifted discrete multiple stochastic integrals of fixed order with respect to the total variation distance.
 We start with suitably shifted discrete multiple stochastic integrals of order 1.
+Again, note that the following Theorem \ref{J_1 theorem} and Corollary \ref{Bernoulli sums corollary} are related to Theorem 7.1 in \cite{PriTor}.

 \begin{theorem} Let $F = \E[F] + J_1(f)$ with values in $\N_0$ and $f \in \ell^2(\N)$.
 Furthermore, let $\Po(\lambda)$ be a Poisson random variable with mean $\lambda > 0$.
 Then,

 \end{theorem} \begin{proof} In order to show \eqref{J_1 theorem equation 1} and \eqref{J_1 theorem equation 2}, we have to evaluate the last two summands of the bound in \eqref{Main theorem equation}.
 By virtue of Corollary \ref{Main corollary}, we thus have to compute the quantities